Skip to content

 For example, I would say ‘that bendy metal thingy you put down the sink when it’s blocked’, but ask my husband whether he needs a new gizmo for tightening the spokes on his bicycle wheels.
 Thus the difference – gizmos are slightly more technical.
 (That said, in our house, Gizmo is the cat, not christened by us.)

-‘Gizmo’ is perfectly employed when you find something vaguely mechanical lying around the living room and ask your offspring or Other Half exactly what it is (and could they return please it to wherever it belongs!)
+‘Gizmo’ is perfectly employed when you find something vaguely mechanical lying around the living room and ask your offspring or Other Half exactly what it is (and could they return it please to wherever it belongs!)

 Natural habitat